pandas-dev/pandas/doc/source/user_guide/sparse.rst

 **General differences**

 In a ``SparseDataFrame``, *all* columns were sparse.
 A :class:`DataFrame` can have a mixture of sparse and dense columns.
-As a consequence, assigning new columns to a ``DataFrame`` with sparse values will not automatically convert the input to be sparse.
+As a consequence, assigning new columns to a :class:`DataFrame` with sparse values will not automatically convert the input to be sparse.

 .. code-block:: python